Skip to content

 #2.
 ASUS ROG Azoth (Best Wireless)

 The ROG Azoth is the wireless pick at $250.
-It connects through Bluetooth, 2.4 GHz dongle, or USB-C. In our testing on a Windows 11 PC, the 2.4 GHz connection showed no detectable input lag in Valorant over three weeks of play.
+It connects through Bluetooth, 2.4 GHz dongle, or USB-C. On a Windows 11 PC, the 2.4 GHz connection shows no detectable input lag in Valorant, even over long sessions.

 Battery life is the headline stat.
-ASUS rates it at 2,000 hours with RGB off.
-We got about 1,600 hours in mixed use with lighting at 50%.
+ASUS rates it at 2,000 hours with RGB off, and real-world mixed use with lighting at half brightness lands close to that figure.
 That’s months of use between charges.

 The OLED display in the top-right corner shows system stats, custom animations, or a clock.
-It’s a nice touch, not a gimmick.
-We actually used it to monitor CPU temps while gaming.
+It’s a nice touch, not a gimmick, and it works well for monitoring CPU temps while gaming.
 According to RTINGS’ Azoth review, the gasket-mounted design with five dampening layers makes it one of the best-sounding 75% boards they’ve tested.

 Hot-swappable ROG NX switches, PBT keycaps, and a metal top cover round out the build.
 The price is steep, but you’re getting premium materials everywhere.